slavniyteo/upgraded-octo-funicular/README.md

-restrictions" within the meaning of section 10.
+  All other non-permissive additional terms are considered "further restrictions" within the meaning of section 10.
 If the Program as you received it, or any part of it, contains a notice stating that it is governed by this License along with a term that is a further